How Do Real Estate Agents in NYC Make Their Money?

-Given the current astronomical NYC sales prices, these commissions for a NYC salesperson can be extremely high, especially with very high-end luxury properties valued at millions.
+Given the current astronomical NYC sales prices, these commissions for an NYC salesperson can be extremely high, especially with very high-end luxury properties valued at millions.

 However, that's not factoring in any overhead costs like advertising and marketing costs or any splits you may have with team members or cooperating agents and referral fees.

 Also, some agents agree to a smaller commission of 4% or 5%.
-In the end, the agent may end up with very little for several months of work.
+In the end, the agent may end up with very little for a few months of work.

 So, the moment you can maximize as an agent is on direct deals.

 This is also known as a Buyer’s Broker Commission Rebate.
 This makes it possible for buyers to benefit financially when they buy a unit in NYC.